 Grid format (QMUL) allows you to create a more graphical navigation structure for your course area.

 Each topic has an associated image which can be clicked on to access the contents.
-Clicking on one of the images brings up the contents of the topic on an overlay.
+By default, clicking on one of the images brings up the contents of the topic on an overlay.

 Collapsed topics (QMUL)

 This is the most commonly used format on QMplus and the one you will get by default when you have a new course area created.

 In collapsed topics format, each topic in the course area has topic header.
 Clicking on the topic header collapses or expands the topic to reveal the content.
 You can collapse or expand all the topics at once by pressing the “Alt” key on your keyboard and right mouse click on the topic header at the same time.

 Further improvements to the Collapsed Topics (QMUL) format